code-by-company/bosscss/README.md

 The only minimalist lightweight Framework you need

-when every millisecond are crucial ! say heloo to BOSSCSS
+when every millisecond are crucial ! say hello to BOSSCSS